Enjoy the prologue and first chapter from Book #1. If you like it, click HERE to buy it!

 Brandon flopped face-down onto his bed.
 “What…the… heck?”

-CJ wiped his eyes and turned toward Brandon.
+CJ laughed and turned toward Brandon.
 “Good luck with that one!
 He comes every year and is always a handful.
 He’s funny, though.”

 “Are they all gonna to be like him?”